micmejia/bible-dump/NKJV/Micah/Mic 3.md

 Then they will cry to the Lord, But He will not hear them; He will even hide His face from them at that time, Because they have been evil in their deeds.

 ###### 5
-Thus says the Lord concerning the prophets Who make my people stray; Who chant [^b]"Peace" [^c]While they chew with their teeth, But who prepare war against him Who puts nothing into their mouths:
+Thus says the Lord concerning the prophets Who make my people stray; Who chant "Peace" While they chew with their teeth, But who prepare war against him Who puts nothing into their mouths:

 ###### 6
-"Therefore you shall have night without [^d]vision, And you shall have darkness without divination; The sun shall go down on the prophets, And the day shall be dark for them.
+"Therefore you shall have night without vision, And you shall have darkness without divination; The sun shall go down on the prophets, And the day shall be dark for them.

 ###### 7
 So the seers shall be ashamed, And the diviners abashed; Indeed they shall all cover their lips; For _there is_ no answer from God."